beakerbrowser/beaker-virtual-fs/README.md

-  FSVirtualRoot, // the root of the FS FSVirtualFolder, // a base class for virtually-defined folders FSVirtualFolderWithTypes, // a base class for virtually-defined folders that have type-filters as their children FSVirtualFolder_TypeFilter, // the children of FSVirtualFolderWithTypes, applies a type filter to its parent's children FSVirtualFolder_User, // contains a single user's folders FSVirtualFolder_Network, // contains network folders FSVirtualFolder_Trash, // contains the local user's deleted archives
+  FSVirtualRoot, // the root of the FS FSVirtualFolder, // a base class for virtually-defined folders FSVirtualFolder_User, // contains a single user's folders FSVirtualFolder_Network, // contains network folders FSVirtualFolder_Trash, // contains the local user's deleted archives